 Why no links to the Kaginushi Kogyo products?
 Well, for one I do not make a single cent directly from supporting these vendors, which means I leave it up to you to select from the top 3 vendors of (Knifewear/Canada, Korin/New York, Nishikidori/France) Kaginushi Kogyo.

-Kaginushi Kogyo (a Yakitori Grill by Japanese Craftsman and Fisherman)This product is one of the most popular for commercial and home use.
+Kaginushi Kogyo (a yakitori grill by Japanese craftsman and fisherman).
+There is a reason why this is soldThis product is one of the most popular for commercial and home use.

-outby so many different vendors, and if you want an experience as close to what they would use in Japan, this is the one to go with (other lists will tell you to buy a Weber).
+outby so many different vendors, and if you want an experience as close to what they would use in Japan, this is the one to go with.

 If you want to know which one I am going to go with, this is the best yakitori grill for me.
 After all, I have commercial meat slicer, sous vide, noodle cooker, and several induction stove tops, so I thought this will round out all my excessive amount of equipment.